Does Coffee Maker boil Water

 What is a Coffee Maker?

 A coffee maker, machine, or brewer is a household appliance designed to brew coffee quickly and conveniently.
-Its primary function is to extract flavour and aroma from coffee grounds by passing hot Water through them.
-Here’s a detailed explanation of its functions and features:
+Its primary function is to extract flavor and aroma from coffee ground by passing hot water through them, ensuring a rich, balanced, and aromatic cup every time.

 1. Water Reservoir: Most coffee makers come with a water reservoir where you pour the Water for brewing.
 Some models have removable reservoirs for easy filling and cleaning.